Understanding electrical ground is critical when dealing with electrical systems (including amplifiers, preamplifiers and the like).

 Ground loop is discussed in greater detail in my article What Causes Speaker Hum & Hiss (How To Eliminate Them Both).

 Earth ground is more or less a safety precaution.
-For amplifiers, the designed earth ground return path will be provided from the ground wire of the amp’s power supply (on the 3-prong power mains connector).
+The designed earth ground return path for amplifiers will be provided from the ground wire of the amp’s power supply (on the 3-prong power mains connector).

 Any potentially dangerous/lethal current will be safely dissipated to the earth and will, hopefully, trip a fuse to turn off the equipment to avoid any damage.